Symplectic Learning for Hamiltonian Neural Networks: Supplementary plots of trajectory predictions

 The test and train $L^2$ losses were tracked per epoch while training the models.
 Afterwards, we measured our principal metric: the average error $\epsilon_H$ of the learned Hamiltonian over a region $\Omega_m \subset \Omega_d$ of phase space.
 This quantity was measured as

-where the mean difference between $\hatH$ and $H$ is removed inside the absolute value because the neural network only learns $\hatH$ up to some constant.
-Note that since this constant is global, one would like to intuitively remove it by evaluation at a single point as $\hatH - H - (\hatH(p) - H(p))$.
-However, this would add the local error at $y=p$ to the function everywhere, whereas the mean does not suffer from any locality issues.
+where the mean difference between $\mathfrak H$ and $H$ is removed inside the absolute value because the neural network only learns (an approximation of) $\hatH$ up to some global constant.
+Intuitively, one would to like to remove this constant by evaluation at a single point as $\mathfrak H - H - (\mathfrak H(y_*) - H(y_*))$.
+However, this would add the local error at $y=y_*$ to the function everywhere, whereas the mean does not suffer from any locality issues.
+In particular, this measure $\varepsilon_H \leq \norm{\mathfrak H - H}_\Linfty$ as estimated in our Corollary in Section~\ref{sec:theory}.

-As an additional metric, we roll out long-term predictions of the trained models from random initial points, using the explicit Runge-Kutta method Dormand and Prince of order 5(4)~\parencite{rk45} implemented in the \texttt{scipy.integrate} module~\parencite{scipy}.
+As an additional metric, we roll out long-term predictions of the trained models from random initial points, using the explicit Runge-Kutta method Dormand and Prince of order 5(4)~\cite{rk45} implemented in the \texttt{scipy.integrate} module~\cite{scipy}.
 Those trajectories are analyzed in two different fashions.
-Regarding the shape of their trajectories in phase space, following the level curves of the modified Hamiltonian, provides insight into this modification with respect to the true Hamiltonian.
+Analyzing the shape of their trajectories in phase space, following the level curves of the modified Hamiltonian, provides insight into this modification with respect to the true Hamiltonian.
 Independently, measuring the mean squared $L^2$ error (MSE) between the long-term predictions of our models and the true solution provides insight into the quality of the predictions.

 \begin{remark} The measuring region $\Omega_m$ was chosen as the hypercube centered and contained within the data region $\Omega_d \subseteq \RR^{2n}$, with side lengths divided by $\smash{\sqrt{2}}$.
-The average error was not measured directly on $\Omega_d$ because our models perform drastically worse close to the boundary of $\Omega_d$ (see Appendix~\ref{ap:hamiltonian-error-distribution}). \end{remark}
+The average error was not measured directly on $\Omega_d$ because our models perform drastically worse close to the boundary of $\Omega_d$ (see \ref{ap:hamiltonian-error-distribution}). \end{remark}